latest nhpb_banner 1__compressed2

 Pierce County Share and Care House is a charity that can both rehouse the homeless and direct residents to financial aid for their rent as well as housing expenses.
 The non-profit is also involved in running low income and transitional housing in Pierce County.
 People battling additions or felons can get support too.
 Other resources include Protective Payee and support from the local DSHS office.
 Click Care and Share programs.

 Saint Andrew's Catholic Church provides some limited financial assistance for expanses like utilities.
+Sinnlge mo can get financial help as well as disabled adults or the unemployed in Pierce County.
 They may also have clothes and more.
 Call (253) 891 - 6535

 Connections non-profit agency - This organization works closely with the government as well as other non-profits across Pierce County to administer dozens of programs.
 Some examples include rent help and transitional housing from the Action Program, motel vouchers, free food, and home repairs for the disabled and seniors.
 Grants for paying heating bills are available from EAP, and they also provide free food in the Tacoma area.
 Many other resources are offered.
 More on Pierce County Connection Community Action.

-St. Vincent De Paul Society - St. Theresa's Catholic Church – While they have an extensive application process, including home visits, the not for profit administers emergency human and social service programs in areas of service which include free food (food bank), financial assistance to pay rent in order to prevent evictions, or electric deposit help.
-There is also free hotel or motel vouchers for temporary shelter, and financial assistance to prevent power shut-offs.
+St. Vincent De Paul Society - St. Theresa's Catholic Church – While they have an extensive application process, including home visits, the not for profit administers emergency human and social service programs.
+There is free groceries (food bank), financial assistance to pay rent in order to prevent evictions, or electric deposit help.
+There is also free hotel or motel vouchers for temporary shelter.
+Or get financial assistance to prevent power shut-offs or to repair a car for work.

-Depending on the exact need of the applicant, the organization may also provide food vouchers, gas vouchers and bus tickets.
-Last, but not least, may help with prescriptions and furniture when resources are available.
-3939 SW 331st St, Federal Way, Washington, 98023.
-Call (206) 767 - 6449.
+• Depending on the exact need of the applicant, the organization may also provide food vouchers, gas vouchers and bus tickets.
+A furniture bank is on site too with vouchers, so last, but not least, may help with prescriptions and furniture when resources are available.
+Location is 3939 SW 331st St, Federal Way, Washington, 98023.
+Call (253) 474-0519 or (206) 767 - 6449.
 Learn more on St. Vincent de Paul in Tacoma and Pierce County.

 We Love Steilacoom Association - Must live in the town of Steilacoom Washington State, but can help pay utilities or heating bills, or emergency plumbing repairs.
+There are small appliances and a furniture program too.
 Address is 2301 Worthington St., Steilacoom, Washington, 98388.
 Call the agency at (253) 581 – 1912

 A Pierce County non-profit supported service is available in the form of a helpline.
 The specialists can direct residents to any one of dozens or charity or government supported programs.
 The goal is to help struggling families that are threatened by a crisis.
 Find details on the Pierce County crisis line.